About the Homeless Alliance

 The Continuum of Care (CoC) program is designed to promote community-wide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and State and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families, and communities by homelessness; promote access to and effect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.
 It is funded through an annual competition sponsored by the Department of Housing and Urban Development (HUD) through the McKinney-Vento Act.

-HMIS is known locally as the Buffalo Area Services Network (BAS-Net).
+HMIS is known locally as (BAS-Net).
 The system enables homelessness alleviation providers to enter client data into a centralized database.
 This streamlines the client intake process, facilitates prioritization for permanent supportive housing, increases organizational reporting capacity, and makes community-wide aggregate data readily available.